mikealeonetti/drip-auto-hydrater/README.md

 ### Drivers
 * **faucet** - DRIP faucet.
 Actions are one of "claim", "hydrate", "noop".
 * **garden** - Animal farm garden.
 Actions are one of "claim", "plain", "noop".
 * **stampede** - Trunk Stampede.
-Actions are "roll" and "claim".
+Actions are "roll" and "claim", and "noop".
 * **furio** - Furio.
-Actions "compound" and "claim".
+Actions "compound" and "claim", and "noop".
+* **arkfi** - Arkfi.io.
+The actions are given in compound/withdraw/airdrop values.
+For example, "60/40/0" or even just "60/40".
+This will result in 60% compound, 40% withdraw, 0% airdrop.
+If your percents don't total 100% it'll fail.
+If you write anything other than any format split of "x/y/z" or "x/y" it'll perform a noop.
+So "noop" works, too.
+Technically, you can write "100" for a 100% compound schedule, but you have to own an NFT or something for that.
+Check out the rules for what you are allowed to do.

 ### Further securing your Private Keys
 I use encfs to encrypt my Private Keys directory.
 It's not 100% secure.
-But at least it's another level of security.
+But at least it's another level of security (see https://xkcd.com/538/).

 # TODOs
 * Make the drivers more hot pluggable.